MistySampleSkills/Compliance/README.md

 # Compliance

+*Last tested on `robotVersion 1.16.1.10505`*

-Lets users hold Mistys head and move it manually.
-Skill halts motors on any CapTouch activation and Head Reengages when CapTouch is released.
+Lets users hold Misty's head and move it manually.
+Skill halts motors on any CapTouch activation, and head motors re-engage when CapTouch is released.

 ---